domalab/ha-actronair-neo/info.md

 ## Features

-- Control your ActronAir Neo system (on/off, mode, temperature, fan speed)
+- **Comprehensive Control**: Easily switch between modes (heat, cool, fan, auto), set temperatures, and adjust fan speeds.
-- Monitor current temperature and humidity
+- **Real-time Monitoring**: Keep track of your home's temperature and humidity levels with up-to-date readings.
-- Automatic updates of system status
+- **Automation Friendly**: Integrate ActronAir Neo into your Home Assistant automations to maintain optimal comfort with minimal effort.
+- **Periodic Updates**: The system state is automatically refreshed based on your configured interval, ensuring your data is always current.

 ## Installation